sayxiaotie/cici/README.md

 -----------------------------

 #hdicvpncli
-Requests download openvpn certificate ,and automatically installed,Applicable to the HDIC ubuntu system
+Requests download openvpn certificate ,and `automatically installed`,Applicable to the HDIC ubuntu system

 #hdicvpnser
 When installing openvpn certificate for receiving terminal sent messages, and binding IP address and available to download.